dakujem/oliva-tree/doc/building.md

 ```

 There are many ways trees can be stored in database tables.
-Oliva Tree builders can handle:
+Oliva Tree builders can (so far) handle:
 * [trivial recursive approach](recursive.md)
 * [materialized paths data model](materialized.md)